maximbaz/wluma/README.md

 ## Permissions

-In order to access backlight devices, `wluma` must either run as `root`, or preferrably instead you should add your user to `video` group (and possibly reboot thereafter).
+In order to access backlight devices, `wluma` must either run as `root`, or preferrably instead you should add your user to `video` group in combination with installing the supplied `90-wluma-backlight.rules` udev rule (don't forget to reboot thereafter).

 ## Configuration